RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ![Illustration of a NumPy array and a Python list.](episodes/fig/numpyarray_vs_pylist.png){alt="A diagram illustrating the difference between a NumPy array and a Python list.
 The NumPy array is a raw block of memory containing numerical values.
 A Python list contains a header with metadata and multiple items, each of which is a reference to another Python object with its own header and value."}
 -->

-### NumPy arrays and Python lists live in two separate worlds
+### NumPy Arrays and Python Lists Live in Two Separate Worlds

 NumPy's arrays (not to be confused with the core Python `array` package) are static arrays.
 Unlike core Python's lists, they do not dynamically resize.
 Therefore if you wish to append to a NumPy array, you must call `resize()` first.
-If you treat this like `append()` for a Python list, resizing for each individual append you will be performing significantly more copies and memory allocations than a Python list.
+If you treat this like `append()` for a Python list, resizing for each individual append, you will be performing significantly more copies and memory allocations than a Python list.

 The below example sees lists and arrays constructed from `range(100000)`.